Ag Against Hunger

 Ag Against Hunger, in conjunction with GSAF, will continue to host their popular Ag Women of the Year luncheon as well as the entertaining ag industry mascot race at the California Rodeo.
 Several Ag Against Hunger Board members will continue to serve on the Ag Against Hunger committee within the Foundation.

-Ag Against Hunger is excited to announce our 2020 dates available for gleaning.The most fun you will have spending time in the dirt, while helping to feed the hungry!!
+We are happy to bring volunteers back out to the most fun you will have spending time in the dirt, while helping to feed the hungry!!

 All community members over the age of 10 are eligible to glean.
 We welcome all community youth groups, corporate team building groups, leadership members, and individuals to sign up for a glean date.